Estimation and Hypothesis Testing of Derivatives in Smoothing Spline ANOVA Models: Monte Carlo Simulation

 In this section, we evaluate the estimation performance of KRR estimator.
 For comparison, we also use local polynomial regression (LPR) and B-spline regression (BSR) estimators as the competitors.
 The bandwidth of LPR is selected by cross-validation.
 For BSR, we first construct cubic tensor product B-spline basis for DGP 1 and DGP 3, and additive B-spline basis for DGP 2.
 For each dimension, the number of knots is $6$, and the knots are equally spaced on $[0, 1]$.
 Next, we use ridge regression to fit the models, and the tuning parameter is selected by cross-validation.
 In each DGP, we let $b=1$, $\sigma=1$, and $n=100, 200$.
 The estimation accuracy is evaluated by the root mean squared errors (RMSE) defined as

-where $\bm{s}_i$ for $i=1, \ldots, 500$ are randomly generated on the domain of the covariates.
-The simulation results are summarized in Figure \ref{figure:test_sim} based on 100 replications, which shows that the RMSEs decrease as $n$ increases.
-Moreover, the KRR estimator has the best performance among the three estimators.
+where $\bm{s}_i, i=1, \ldots, 500$ are randomly generated on the domain of the covariates.
+The simulation results are summarized in Figure \ref{figure:test_sim}, which shows that the RMSEs decrease as $n$ increases.
+Moreover, the KRR estimator has the best performance among three estimators.